softwerke-java-school-2019/ikuz/README.md

 | error.message | String | error description | the value '20-04-1980s' of 'birthdate' parameter does not match the date format: dd.MM.yyyy |

 ### User interface
 *For convenience and clarity, you can also use UI, which is a simple html page with input fields.
-It supports all available `GET` and `POST` queries.
-(Coming soon)*
+It supports all available `GET` and `POST` queries.*